envris/digital-trade-handbook/index.md

 ## Roles in multidisciplinary teams

 We work in multidisciplinary teams.
-This means the teams hav all the roles needed to build and run a user-centred service.
+This means the teams have all the roles needed to build and run a user-centred service.
 They have the power to make decisions about how to design and deliver the service.

 ### Core roles
 There are 7 core roles in a multidisciplinary team: